 The DCGC applies to all Dutch companies listed on a government-recognized stock exchange, whether in the Netherlands or elsewhere, including Nasdaq.
 We do not comply with all the best practice provisions of the DCGC.
-For a list of the most substantial DCGC best practices that we do not comply with, This may affect your rights as a shareholder and you may not have the same level of protection as a shareholder in a Dutch company that fully complies with the DCGC.
+For a list of the most substantial DCGC best practices that we do not comply with, see "ITEM 10.
+ADDITIONAL INFORMATION - B. Memorandum and articles of association."
+This may affect your rights as a shareholder and you may not have the same level of protection as a shareholder in a Dutch company that fully complies with the DCGC.